PneumaticDoggo/Voss-Configurator/README.md

 Apply saved configuration files to devices:

+1. Create base or batch config
-1. Connect to a device in the Terminal tab
+2. Connect to a device in the Terminal tab
-2. Select a configuration file
+3. Select a configuration file
-3. Apply the configuration to the device
+4. Apply the configuration to the device

 ## Acknowledgments